MechanicalSoup/MechanicalSoup/docs/faq.rst

   two years for RoboBrowser).

 * `Selenium <http://selenium-python.readthedocs.io/>`__ is a much
-  heavier solution: it launches a real web-browser (Firefox, Chrome, ...) and controls it with inter-process communication.
+  heavier solution: it launches a real web browser (Firefox, Chrome, ...) and controls it with inter-process communication.
-  Selenium is the right solution if you want to test that a website works properly with various browser (e.g. is the Javascript code you're writting compatible with all major browser on the market?), and it generally useful when you need JavaScript support.
+  Selenium is the right solution if you want to test that a website works properly with various browsers (e.g. is the JavaScript code you're writing compatible with all major browsers on the market?), and is generally useful when you need JavaScript support.
-  Interacting with a simple website usually does not need such heaviness, and then MechanicalSoup is a simple, light and yet efficient alternative.
+  Though MechanicalSoup does not support JavaScript, it also does not have the overhead of a real web browser, which makes it a simple and efficient solution for basic website interactions.